SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	- A string that can be parsed into an instance of a subclass of *Term*.
 Example: "father(Mary, Paul)"
 	- A simple literal value (number, string or boolean)

-  - func=

-	Syntax: func=(function, arg1, ..., argN) or #function=(arg1, ..., argN)

-	Similar to *call=*, but the first special argument is not passed to the function.
-Thereby any normal function of the host language can be used here.
+	If the name of the function is enclosed in parenthesis, it refers to a *normal* function in the global namespace of the host language.
+In this case the first special argument is not passed to that function.

+	Syntax: call=(%function%, arg1, ..., argN, result) or :%function%=(arg1, ..., argN, result)

   - produce